 New Hampshire Commissioner of Deeds Information

 The State of New Hampshire, a congenial state, still appoints Commissioners of Deeds for a fee of $75 for a 5-year commission.
 The application can be done online and is submitted to the Governor and Executive Council.
-In 4-6 weeks, you will recieve your appointment and will need to sign and take your oath before a judge, who will then sign your commission.
-When your oath is returned and filed, you will be able to act as a Commissioner of Deeds.
+In 4-6 weeks, you will receive your appointment and will need to sign and take your oath before a judge, who will then sign your commission.
+When your oath of office is returned and filed, you will be able to act as a Commissioner of Deeds.
 In other words, you will have the right to:

 - administer oaths in New Hampshire and elsewhere for documents to be used in New Hampshire

 - take depositions and affidavits

 It is recommended that you use an official seal, even though New Hampshire state law does not require it.
 The Commisioner of Deeds may charge a fee of $10 for each witness, oath, or certifications, and may charge between $5 and $50 for depositions.
 The general requirement is that you be a resident of the State of New Hampshire; no minimum age is given, but it is assumed to be at least 18, as for a notary.
 The Secretary of State website information is clear and simple, and also includes an online handbook–at least for Notaries.

 Please visit our New Hampshire Notary Public Search Results!

 What is a Justice of the Peace?